by Anthony Clark

 Screen printing is one activity that can easily transform from a hobby to a professional if you know what you are doing and if you have the right tools at your disposal.
 You will be able to create anything from t-shirts, posters, or any other fabric or canvas with the right screen printing techniques as well as the right screen printing kit.

-The right screen printing kit will not only streamline your screen printing processes but also greatly improve the quality of anything you are trying to create with your screen printing kit.
+The right screen printing kit will streamline your screen printing processes and greatly improve the quality of anything you create with your screen printing kit.

 You'll want to take some time to explore what screen printing kits have to offer if you are even remotely interested in transforming screen printing from a hobby to a profession.

 One of the biggest frustrations of any given screen printing project is exposing the screen.
-A lot of screen printing kits contain light sources that either expose the screen too much or do not provide enough exposure.
-Finding a screen printing kit that has a perfect light source is nearly impossible, yet said light source is so critical to quality screen printing.
+Unfortunately, many screen printing kits contain light sources that overexpose the screen or do not provide enough exposure.
+Finding a screen printing kit with a perfect light source is nearly impossible, yet said light source is critical to quality screen printing.

-One of the best things about Speedball’s screen printing kit is that it contains a light source that does a very good job of exposing the screen without doing its job too well.
-This is because of the lamp and photobulb that it comes with.
+One of the best things about Speedball's screen printing kit is that it contains a light source that does an excellent job of exposing the screen without doing its job too well.
+This is because of the lamp and photo bulb that it comes with.
 This streamlines the screen printing process a lot, and the instruction book it comes with will perfect this process.

-Another good thing about Speedball’s screen printing kit is that it literally contains everything you need to begin screen printing almost immediately.
-Whether you need a squeegee, ink, or a frame, you’ll get all of it with Speedball’s screen printing kit.
+Another good thing about Speedball's screen printing kit is that it literally contains everything you need to begin screen printing almost immediately.
+So whether you need a squeegee, ink, or a frame, you'll get all of it with Speedball's screen printing kit.